Readit News logoReadit News

 arebop commented on The Last Drops of Mexico City mexicocitywater.longlead.... · Posted by u/anarbadalov

-alephnerd · 5 months ago
+alephnerd · a year ago

 Nezahualcoyotl/Neza, Naucalpan, and Ecatepec (the municipalities mentioned) are not in Mexico City proper.